+PROUD OF OUR NATION.
 I feel proud of the nation of which we are a part because I am convinced in my own mind that there is not an-other nation upon the face of the globs where the Lord Almighty could have established His Church with so little difficulty and opposition as He has done here in these United States.
-This was a free country and religious toleration free country and religious toleration was the sentiment of the people of the land.
-It was an asylum for the op-pressed.
-All the people of the world have been invited here to make homes of freedom for themselves, and under these circumstances the Lord was able to establish His Church, and has been able to maintain it and preserve it up to this time, until it has grown and spread this time, until it has grown and spread until it has become respectable-not only by its numbers, not only by the few years of age that it possess, but re-spectable because of its intelligence, re-spectable because of its honesty, its purity, union and industry, and for all its virtues.
-It has become respectab-before those who are intelligent enough to come and see and understand the hefore those who are intelligent respects , hefore those who are intelligent enough to come and see and understand the truth for themselves.
+This was a free country and religious toleration was the sentiment of the people of the hard.
+It was an asylim for the op-pressed.
+All the people of the world have been invited heres to make homes of freedom for themselves, and under these circumstances the Lord was able to be tablish His Church, and has been and it thas become respectable-not only by its numbers, not only by the few gears of age that it possess, but fe-spectable because of its intelligence, re-spectable because of its intelligence, its purity, union and industry, and for all its virtues.
+It has become respectable-before those who are intelligent enough purity, union and industry, and for an its virtues.
+It has become respectal before those who are intelligent enough to come and see and understand the truth for themselves.
 It is true there are those in the world who are so pre-judiced and darkened in their minus that they will not see.
-They close their ears and will not hear, though the truth is specken unto them, and they shut their eyes so they cannot see and close their hearts that they may not under-stand.
+They close their ears and will not hear, though the truth is spoken unto them, and they shut their eyes so they cannot see and close their hearts that they may not under-stand.
 Though you declare unto them the truth they will deny it and reject it.
 We cannot help this.
-God will deal with them in His own time and in His own way, and we only need to do cur duty, keep the faith ourselves, to work righteousness in the world our-selves and leave the results in the hands of Him who overruleth all things for the good of these who obey Him and keep His commandments.
+God will deal with them in His own time and the His own way, and we only need to do cur duty, keep the faith ourselves, to work righteousness in the world our-selves and leave the results in the hands of Him who overruleth all things for the godd of those who obey Him and keep His commandments.